gesiscss/Homophilic_Directed_ScaleFree_Networks/README.md

-# Homophilic Directed ScaleFree Networks
+# Homophilic & Directed scale-free networks
-Vertical and Horizontal Inequalities in Homophilic Directed ScaleFree Networks
+Inequality and Inequity in Network-based Ranking and Recommendation Algorithms

 ## Notebooks
 | # | Description | Launch in Binder * |